Microscope in lab

 The Intersection of Pain, Substance Use Disorder and Sleep

-The NCWR has teamed up with the University of Arizona (UA) for an innovative research project aimed at finding better ways to relieve pain without causing unwanted side effects like breathing problems, stomach issues or intolerance.
+The NCWR has teamed up with the University of Arizona (U of A) for an innovative research project aimed at finding better ways to relieve pain without causing unwanted side effects like breathing problems, stomach issues or intolerance.
 The main goal here is to develop drugs that can reduce pain while reducing negative responses in our bodies.

 Opioid addiction is believed to progress through distinct phases.
 It begins with the pleasurable feelings associated with drug use, followed by a second phase driven by stress and avoiding negative reinforcement, such as withdrawal symptoms and cravings when the drug is not used.
 These changes in the brain push individuals to seek relief through continued drug use and can result in relapse.
 Stress-related brain circuits also have other consequences, such as increased alertness and difficulties with sleep.
 This means that sleep and pain are closely linked, creating a cycle that can worsen chronic pain.